uyupun-archive/ltd/README.md

 # LTD
-**Lightning Talks Daemon** is a service than supports Lightning Talks.
+🍣 **Lightning Talks Daemon** is a service that supports Lightning Talks 🍕